MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/working-with-the-regex-engine.md

 ---
-title: Use the RegEx engine in Cloud App Security for content inspection policies
+title: Use the RegEx engine in Defender for Cloud Apps for content inspection policies
-description: This article provides instructions for using RegEx for pattern matching in Cloud App Security policies. ms.date: 12/14/2018 ms.topic: how-to
+description: This article provides instructions for using RegEx for pattern matching in Defender for Cloud Apps policies. ms.date: 12/14/2018 ms.topic: how-to
 ---